smritipradhan/building-custom-react-hook/README.md

 1. What and Why?
 2. Building a Custom Hook
-3. Custom Hook Rules and Practices (Examples)
+3. Custom Hook Rules and Practices
+4. Realistic Examples

 --Custom hooks are in the end , just regular functions just as the built in hooks but are hooks which contain stateful logic .
 Outsource stateful logic into reusable functions.Unlike regular functions, custom hooks can use other React hooks, including other custom hooks.